 Jas Mathur

-Here’s how it works:
+Here’s how it works.

 The structure is simple but brutal.
-Devised by my trainers Rambod and Mike Ryan, a veteran coach who’s worked with actors like Hugh Jackman, the routine is centered around five days of targeted training each week — chest, back, shoulders, arms, and legs — with two rest days to recover and rebuild, in combination with a carefully regimented diet.
+Devised by Rambod, alongside Canadian bodybuilder Henri-Pierre Ano and veteran coach Mike Ryan, who has worked with actors such as Hugh Jackman, the routine centers on five days of targeted training each week.
+Chest, back, shoulders, arms, and legs.
+Two rest days are built in to recover and rebuild, paired with a carefully regimented diet.
 Each session ends with an FST-7 finisher: seven sets of a specific exercise with only 30 to 45 seconds of rest between sets.
-The goal?
-Stretch the fascia surrounding the muscle, increase blood flow, and force growth without unnecessary volume.
-And here’s the kicker: the last set of every primary exercise gets three extra partial reps at the end.
-No quitting when it burns.
-No backing off when it gets hard.
-You push through.

 The world celebrates the before and after.
 But the real power is in what you do with the body you built.
 How you use it.
 How you maintain it.
 How you leverage the discipline it taught you to dominate every other area of your life.
-For me, that’s what FST-7 is built for: disciplined maintenance.
-It’s not the workout plan that gives you the before and after picture, but it is the one that makes sure that three years from now you’re still taking photos that show just how far you’ve come.
+For Jas, that’s what FST-7 is built for: disciplined maintenance.
+It’s not the workout plan that gives you the before and after picture, but it is the one that makes sure that three years from now, you’re still taking photos that show just how far you’ve come.

 DAY 1 — CHEST (FST-7 Focus: Pecs)